 Skip to content

-1. If you don’t already have PowerUp, you can get PowerUp.ps1 using the following command:
+1. If you don’t already have PowerUp, download it:

 wget https://raw.githubusercontent.com/PowerShellMafia/PowerSploit/master/Privesc/PowerUp.ps1